Life After Death (TV series)

-Life After Death (那些我愛過的人; lit.
-The People I Have Loved) is a 2020 Hong Kong romantic melodrama television series starring Frankie Lam, Priscilla Wong, Mark Ma and Shiga Lin.
-Produced by Kwan Shu-ming and Kwan Man-sum, the series premiered on TVB on June 8, 2020.
+Life After Death (那些我愛過的人 (The People I Have Loved)) is a 2020 Hong Kong romantic melodrama television series starring Frankie Lam, Priscilla Wong, Mark Ma and Shiga Lin.
+Produced by Kwan Shu-ming and Kwan Man-shum, the series premiered on TVB on June 8, 2020.

 Synopsis

 A deadly car accident leaves both Keung Yuk-sing (Frankie Lam) and Laura Fong Lok-man (Priscilla Wong) widowed.
 Seven years later, another accident has Yuk-sing encounter Laura.
 Laura rekindles her bond with her estranged sister Sherman Fong Shu-man (Shiga Lin) with the help of Dr. Koo Hei-sun (Mark Ma), who has Asperger syndrome.
 Laura grieves the passing of her mother-in-law and is trying to taking care of her daughter Chu Hang-yee and stepson Chu Ka-bing, while Yuk-sing struggles to understand the needs of his teenage daughter Keung Chi-yau.
 As Ka-bing and Chi-yau get closer, their mutual friend Eden Mok Yu-him creates more problems for their relationship, and the truth of the car accident gradually surfaces, forcing everyone to face changes again.